-Two full-sib Arctic charr, families (F10 and F12) were created from fish descended from the anadromous population resident in the Fraser River in Labrador, Canada.
+Two full-sib Arctic charr (Salvelinus alpinus Linnaeus 1758) families (F10 and F12) were created from fish descended from the anadromous population resident in the Fraser River in Labrador, Canada.
 Crosses were made in November of 2006 at the Coastal Zones Research Institute, Shippagan, New Brunswick (Canada).
-Eight months after hatching, 150 progeny per family were implanted with passive integrated transponder tags and transferred to St. Andrews Biological Station, St. Andrews, New Brunswick (Canada).
+Eight months after hatching, 150 progeny per family were implanted with passive integrated transponder tags and transferred to

+St Andrews Biological Station, St Andrews, New Brunswick (Canada).
 There they were held in 1 m3 freshwater tanks and reared under controlled simulated-natural conditions for photoperiod and water temperature.
-Tanks contained filtered and aerated freshwater (9.9-10.7°C, flow rate 18 L·min-1, dissolved O2 10.0-10.6 mg·L-1).
-For the duration of sampling (i.e., June 9, 2008 to July 6, 2008) a 16 h:8 h light:dark photoperiod regime was employed to minimize the confounding effects associated with a naturally changing photoperiod (for details see Norman et al., 2011).
+Tanks contained filtered and aerated freshwater (9.9-10.7°C, flow rate 181 min-1, dissolved O2 10.0-10.6 mg l-1).
+For the duration of sampling (i.e. 9 June 2008 to 6 July 2008) a 16 h:8 h light:dark photoperiod regime was used to minimize the confounding effects associated with a naturally changing photoperiod (for details, see Norman et al., 2011).
 All experiments were carried out in accordance with the Canadian Council for Animal Care Guidelines under the University of Guelph Animal Care Committee approved protocol number 08R033.